 It isn’t the hardest thing to do but, boy, it can be so boring to clean all these little fish.
 In all honesty, this is the hardest and most time-consuming part of cooking fresh sardines.
 No worries!
 I got the solution to this small problem.

-Ask someone else to do it for you (evil grin) and I mean the fishmonger (not your scared hubby).
+Ask someone else to do it for you (evil grin) and I mean the fishmonger (not your scared partner).
 Intestines should be thoroughly cleaned otherwise they leave an unpleasant bitterness to your final dish.

 The rest of the cleaning process is up to you.
 If sardines are small enough you may cook and eat them whole, head and bones included.
 They are more nutritional like this because bones contain calcium and our body loves calcium.
 Did you know that sardines are an excellent non-dairy source of calcium?
 I told you, this fish is amazing!